mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

   The `startLogin()` method does two main things:

-  - **2a) &mdash; Calls the `postIdentityToken()` method on the `ApiService`, passing in the `tokenRequest` property from the `LoginStrategyData` object**

-    - The `postIdentityToken()` method ultimately makes a `POST` request to the `/connect/token` endpoint on our Identity Server.
+  - **2a) &mdash; Makes a `POST` request to the `/connect/token` endpoint on our Identity Server.**

-      - The contents of the payload for this request are determined by calling the `toIdentityToken()` method that exists on the base `TokenRequest` object, but can be extended by the sub-classes.
-This method translates "the information in the `TokenRequest` into the payload that will be sent to the `/connect/token` endpoint on our Identity Server.
+    - `REQUEST` &mdash; The contents of the payload for this request are determined by the `toIdentityToken()` method that exists on the base `TokenRequest` object (which can be overridden by the sub-classes).
+This method translates the information in the `TokenRequest` into the payload that will be sent to the `/connect/token` endpoint on our Identity Server.

-    - The Identity Server validates the request based on the grant type, and then generates a response that will be some form of `IdentityResponse`:
+    - `RESPONSE` &mdash; The Identity Server validates the request based on the grant type, and then generates a response that will be some form of `IdentityResponse`.
+There are three possibilities:

       - [`IdentityTokenResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-token.response.ts)

-        - This response contains:
+        - This response contains means the user has been authenticated.
+The response contains:

           - Authentication information for the user
             - Access Token